CircleOfNice/CoreWorker/README.md

     // handle err
 }
 ```
 The example will start the http-Server and returns a ```promise```, that either gets resolved with a ```Result``` or rejected with an ```error```.
 CoreWorker now validates any output with the condition "Server is ready.".
-If it succesfully valdates within 1000 milliseconds, the promise gets resolved with an empty result - otherwise it gets rejected.
+If it succesfully validates within 1000 milliseconds, the promise gets resolved with an empty result - otherwise it gets rejected.
 Keep in mind, that ```Result``` can also return the matched string, if your condition is a regular expression.

 ## Wait until process has finished